Children in the Care of Others

 We can deliver training for your setting on this and other subjects via online platforms, or face-to-face in certain areas.
 Just get in touch to discuss your requirements.

-- Private fostering – where it is planned for a child to live with, or discovered that a child is living with someone who is not a close relative for 28 days or more.
+• Private fostering – when it is planned for a child to live with, or discovered that a child is living with, someone who is not a close relative for 28 days or more.

-- Children in the court system – the situations where a child may find themselves in the court system and the implications of this.
+• Children in the court system – the situations when a child may find themselves in the court system and the implications of this.

-- Children in care – where the local authority shares parental responsibility with the parents.
+• Children in care – when the local authority shares parental responsibility with the parents.

-- Adopted children – where children legally become the children of the adoptive parents and the parental responsibility of birth parents is removed.
+• Adopted children – when children legally become the children of the adoptive parents, and the parental responsibility of the birth parents is removed.

-- Children living with family or friends under no formal arrangement – these are children who are living elsewhere under ad hoc arrangements that may be new, but equally may have been established for some time and become accepted as the norm.
-We need to ensure that we establish what the arrangements are, how safe they are, who can give consent for activities and trips etc., and what the child’s view is about the arrangement.
+• Children living with family or friends under no formal arrangement – these are children who are living elsewhere under ad hoc arrangements that may be new, but equally may have been established for some time and become accepted as the norm.
+We need to ensure that we establish what the arrangements are, how safe they are, whether they amount to private fostering, who can give consent for activities and trips etc., and what the child’s view is about the arrangement.

-- ensure staff understand the range of potential legal arrangements they may come across;
+• ensure staff understand the range of potential legal arrangements that they may come across

-- ensure staff understand the law around private fostering and notify local authorities of such arrangements;
+• ensure staff understand the law regarding private fostering and notify the local authority about such arrangements

-- provide additional support to children living in these arrangements.
+• provide additional support to children living with these arrangements.

 Questions to ask